akka/akka/akka-docs/src/main/paradox/general/stream/stream-design.md

 @@@ note

-A source that emits a stream of streams is still just a normal Source, the kind of elements that are produced does not play a role in the static stream topology that is being expressed.
+A source that emits a stream of streams is still a normal Source, the kind of elements that are produced does not play a role in the static stream topology that is being expressed.

 @@@